 For young children in Germany, they are officially exempt from doing their homework and chores for the day.

 4. A greasy nose in Canada

-A very famous tradition in Canada is the practise of nose-greasing.
+A very famous tradition in Canada is the practice of nose-greasing.
 This is where a young boy or girl is pinned to the floor while their nose gets smeared with butter.

 The reason for this is to ensure the individual is far too slippery for bad luck or negativity to get a hold of them in the next year.